sustechgem/RESnet-py/README.md

 - Example_Halfspace.py: Verification of the numerical accuracy by comparing with the analytic solution of a half-space

+- Example_Casing.py: Simulation of the surface electric field with the presence of steel well casing

+- Example_Infrastructure.py: Effect of complex metallic infrastructure on the surface dc resistivity data

 #### Note：

 This code solves large sparse matrices by calling the MKL PyPardiso interface PyPardiso.py, and a testing code can be found in PyPardisoExample.py.